Virgen de los Remedios de Pampanga

-La Virgen de los Remedios de Pampanga also known as Indu ning Capaldanan, Tula ning Kapampangan is a Marian title of the Blessed Virgin Mary venerated by Capampangan Catholics as the official patroness of Pampanga, Philippines.
+The Virgin of Remedies of Pampanga (Latin: Virgo Remediorum de Pampangensis) also known as Vírgen de los Remedios de Pampanga is a Roman Catholic image of the Blessed Virgin Mary venerated by Capampangan Catholics as the official patroness of Pampanga, Philippines.

-The devotion is paired with a crucified image of Christ called Santo Cristo del Perdón, highlighted by a prayer apostolate known as Cruzada de Penitencia y Caridad (Crusaders for Penance and Charity), a prayer group started by women which focused on Catholic social justice for the poor and the destitute, and was originally founded to combat against the spread of Communism in the province of Pampanga.
+Pope Pius XII granted a Pontifical decree of coronation to the image on 15 July 1956.
+Its feast day is annually celebrated on September 8th and is often paired with a Crucifix called Santo Cristo del Perdon (English: the Holy Christ of Forgiveness) widely held by pious believers to combat Communism.

 History

-The devotion to Our Lady of Good Remedy was dates to the twelfth century, when it was started in France by the Trinitarians.
+The original devotion to Our Lady of Good Remedy dates back to the twelfth century, when it was started in France by the Order of the Most Holy Trinity and of the Captives.
 The Spanish brought it to the Philippines.
-In 1624, Rev. Juan Guevara, O.S.A. installed a statue of Virgen De Los Remedios from Andalucia, Spain in Malate Church.
+In 1624, the Catholic priest Juan Guevara, O.S.A. installed a namesake statue from Andalucia, Spain in Malate Church.

 In the 1950s after the Second World War, the province of Pampanga was plagued with Communism which threatened both the Catholic religion and social order in the Philippines.
 The lower and the middle class laity conflicted with wealthy landowners, which caused much political unrest in the region.

 The first Bishop of San Fernando, Caesar Maria Guerrero y Rodriguez decided to revive the Marian devotion (introduced to Manila and Pampanga in 1574 by the Spanish) in an attempt to ease tensions.
 Guerrero was a native of Malate, Manila, where the local church enshrined a similar image of Our Lady of Remedies.

 Bishop Guerrero requested the image of the Virgen de los Remedios, already venerated as Our Lady of Remedies from Baliti, Pampanga to be borrowed by San Fernando to help with a new apostolate working towards peace and reconciliation, called Cruzada de Penitencia y Caridad (Crusade of Penance and Charity).
 Various towns took turns hosting the image.
 Great piety and monetary donations were garnered primarily due to the wealthy noblewomen and widows who contributed into the religious group, along with the consistent religious processions and recitations of Rosary which made the devotion popular among the masses.
 A system of bylaws for the apostolate was created, making the group more organized and official which helped it to grow and increased ecclesiastical recognition.

 By 1954, the people of Baliti, Pampanga, became adamant in requesting that their image be returned to their town.
 As a result, Bishop Guerrero commissioned the santero artist Victoriano Siongco to carve a larger image of the Virgin Mary for the official use of the Crusade, and the Baliti image was returned to its original parish.